-- (1) Avoid or minimize the "suspension" of business and to continue "operations" at the described premises or replacement premises or at temporary locations, including: relocation expenses, and costs to equip and operate the replacement location. - (b) Minimize the "suspension" of business if you cannot continue "operations".
+a.
+Avoid or minimize suspension of business and to continue operation at a "Scheduled Premises" or at replacement premises or temporary locations including relocation expenses and costs to equip and operate the replacement location or temporary location.

-We will also pay Extra Expense to repair or replace any property, but only to the extent that it reduces the amount of loss that otherwise would have been payable under this Coverage Form.
+- b.
+Minimize the suspension of business if you cannot continue operations.
+We will also pay Extra Expenses to repair or replace property, but only to the extent reduces the amount of loss that otherwise would have been payable under the Coverage Form. - c.
+Extra Expense Coverage does not apply to any expense related to any recall of products you manufacture, handle or distribute.